awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/60-using-cloud9.md

 3. **Or** sign in to the [AWS Cloud9 console](https://console.aws.amazon.com/cloud9/home).

 4. Find the Cloud9 environment in **Your environments**, and click **Open IDE**.
-{{% notice note %}}
-Please make sure you are using the Cloud9 environment created by the workshop CloudFormation stack!
-{{% /notice %}}

-1. Take a moment to get familiar with the Cloud9 environment.
+5. Take a moment to get familiar with the Cloud9 environment.
 You can even take a quick tour of Cloud9 [here](https://docs.aws.amazon.com/cloud9/latest/user-guide/tutorial.html#tutorial-tour-ide) if you'd like.

 #### Let's get started with the environment setup you will need for this workshop: